 Do dogs and cats instinctively know what plants to avoid?

-Animals in the wild have a mix of instinct, experience and training that stops them from eating potentially dangerous things.
+Animals in the wild have a mix of instinct, experience and training that might stop them from eating potentially dangerous things.
 They either learn this through experience, from their parents, or can usually tell by the colour, smell or taste – toxic plants tend to taste extremely bitter for animals.

 What indoor plants are dangerous for cats and dogs?